-- I just bought a practice from another doctor.
-Am I required to notify the Radiological Health Program?
+1. I just bought a practice from another doctor.
+Am I required to notify the Office of Radiological Health?

 Yes, both doctors must report these changes in writing within 30 days.
 Fill in the green certificate for each machine and sent it to the address on the certificate.
-If this cannot be located, contact Kim Knight for help.
+If this cannot be located, contact Danielle Farruggio for help.

 2. I am moving my practice, taking all my machines to a new location.
 Do I have to re-register?